MM-Vet: Evaluating Large Multimodal Models for Integrated Capabilities

 {In real-world scenarios, various complicated multimodal tasks would require the integrations of different core VL capabilities.
-For instance, explaining visual jokes as shown in Table \ref{tab:samples1}(a) requires recognition, knowledge of humor, and language generation; reading documents and solving math problems as shown in Table \ref{tab:samples2}(a) takes OCR, spatial awareness and math; and answering exam questions given images as shown in Table \ref{tab:samples5}(b) needs OCR, knowledge, spatial awareness.
+For instance, explaining visual jokes as shown in Appendix Table \ref{tab:samples1}(a) requires recognition, knowledge of humor, and language generation; reading documents and solving math problems as shown in Appendix Table \ref{tab:samples2}(a) takes OCR, spatial awareness and math; and answering exam questions given images as shown in Appendix Table \ref{tab:samples5}(b) needs OCR, knowledge, spatial awareness.
 To solve these complicated tasks, LMMs are expected to seamlessly integrate different VL capabilities.
 Therefore, it is crucial to establish a benchmark that evaluates the performance of these integrated abilities within LMMs. }

 To build the benchmark, we have gathered 187 images from various online sources and ask 205 questions, each of which requires one or more capabilities to answer.
-As shown in Tables~\ref{tab:samples1}-\ref{tab:samples6}, these questions are varied in type and entail open-ended responses of differing lengths.
-The ground truths for 155 questions are human-annotated, while the remainder of the answers for 50 questions were gathered from the Internet.
+As shown in Appendix Tables~\ref{tab:samples1}-\ref{tab:samples6}, these questions are varied in type and entail open-ended responses of differing lengths.
+The ground truths for 155 questions are carefully annotated by us to ensure high quality, while the remainder of the answers for 50 questions were gathered from the Internet.
 In addition to the 187 images, ten extra images with high-quality questions are collected from VCR~\cite{zellers2019recognition}, with the questions and answers modified to an open-ended answering format.
 Another three images are from ChestX-ray14 \cite{wang2017chestx} to obtain corresponding medical expert knowledge.
 In total, our \benchname{} contains 200 images, and 218 questions (samples), all paired with their respective ground truths.
 For each question, we have also identified the capacities required to answer them and displayed this information statistically in Figure~\ref{fig:dataset_cap}.